EmreGunner/Leda-instagram-dm-tool/SUPABASE_EMAIL_TEMPLATES.md

                 If you didn't create an account, you can safely ignore this email.
               </p>
               <p style="margin: 16px 0 0; color: #666666; font-size: 12px; text-align: center;">
-                © 2024 BulkDM.
+                © 2025 Socialora.
 All rights reserved.
               </p>
             </td>
           </tr>